gregdan3/SWGIG/README.md

 #### Special strings

 Any file may have a table of contents by adding the line `<!-- toc -->`.
-On build, `markdown-toc` will replace that with a generated table of contents based on the file's headings.
+On build, `markdown-toc-redux` will replace that with a generated table of contents based on the file's headings.

 Blog posts with a line of text then `<!-- preamble -->` between the frontmatter and content, will have that line appear on the blog below the entry.

 #### Other notes

-- If you create a file, you must link to it with `.html`, NOT `.md`.
+- You may link to other files with `.md`, thanks to the [lua filter](./pandoc/filters.lua).
   - Github Pages's router lets you omit the `.html`, but the dev server will not.
-You could add that with [these instructions](https://dyclassroom.com/reference-server/how-to-access-web-page-without-file-extension-apache-htaccess-url-rewrite) if you wanted, but I didn't want to have an extra `Dockerfile`.

 ## Deployment